thma/thma.github.io/posts/2022-08-01-dependency-validation-of-clean-architecture.md

  ("Domain","Domain")]
 ```

-The overall idea of the dependency check is to verify for all Haskell modules in our "src" folder that all their import statements are either contained in this list or are imports of some external librarys.
+The overall idea of the dependency check is to verify for all Haskell modules in our "src" folder that all their import statements are either contained in this list or are imports of some external libraries.

 ### Getting a list of all import declarations of all .hs files